jbossdemocentral/brms-fuse-integration-demo/README.md

   * call a BPM process from a fuse camel route.

-There are two options available to you for using this demo; local and Docker.
+There are two options available to you for using this demo; local and containerized.

 Extended documentation available in ADOC format: [README](https://github.com/jbossdemocentral/brms-fuse-integration-demo/blob/master/docs/README.adoc).